HNRobert/I-Wanna-English/README.md

 ## Why?

-It's really annoying when you wanna start coding happily, but the Input method suddenly jumps out and says hello to you.
+It's really annoying when you wanna start coding happily, but the Input method prompt suddenly jumps out and says hello to you.

 This plugin would more or less solve the problem: You would switch to English automatically the moment you get into the editing view, isn't it great?